Ciela-Institute/caustics/paper.md

 with the new flexibility. `Caustics` thus provides a straightforward pipeline for users to move from beginner to power user.
-Users at all levels are encouraged to investigate the documentation as the code includes extensive docstrings for all functions, including especially units for most functions.
+Users at all levels are encouraged to investigate the documentation as the code includes extensive docstrings for all functions, including units for most functions.
 Having units for the expected inputs and outputs of each function makes the code more transparent to its users.

 # Flexibility

-The way in which `caustics` achieves flexability is perhaps already clear from the user experience section, though we elaborate here for completeness.
-A core feature in the development of `caustics` has been flexibility, we did not want users to be driven to a single form of analysis.
+The way in which `caustics` achieves flexibility is perhaps already clear from the user experience section, though we elaborate here for completeness.
+A core feature in the development of `caustics` has been flexibility since we did not want users to be restricted to a single form of analysis.
 Development has focused solely on gravitational lensing in a simulator framework where the ultimate product is a function `f(x)` which can then naturally be passed to other optimization and/or sampling packages which have already been rigorously developed and tested, such as `scipy.optimize` [@scipy], `emcee` [@emcee], and `Pyro` [@pyro].
 The user is not locked into any single analysis paradigm.

 Further, it is possible to probe the lensing objects in a number of useful ways.
-Each lensing object has (where meaningful) a well defined convergence, potential, time delay, and deflection field and we provide examples to visualize all of these.
+Each lensing object has (where meaningful) a convergence, potential, time delay, and deflection field and we provide examples to visualize all of these.
 Since `caustics` is differentiable, it is trivial to extract critical curves and we provide examples of these visualizations.
-Our Jupyter notebook tutorials also include examples of many typical analysis routines, though with the detailed "layed out" for the user so they may simply copy and modify to suit their particular analysis task.
-Thus, we achieve flexability both by allowing many analysis paradigms, and by facilitating the easy development of such paradigms.
+Our Jupyter notebook tutorials also include examples of many typical analysis routines, with the detailed laid out for the user so they may simply copy and modify to suit their particular analysis task.
+Thus, we achieve flexibility both by allowing many analysis paradigms, and by facilitating the easy development of such paradigms.

 # Machine Learning

 One of the core purposes of developing `caustics` has been the acceleration of the application of machine learning to strong gravitational lensing.
-THis is accomplished through two avenues.
+This is accomplished through two avenues.
 First, as demonstrated in
 \autoref{fig:runtime}, `caustics` is well suited to generate large samples of simulated mock lensing images.
 By leveraging GPUs it can generate orders of